brainlife/docs/docs/user/pipeline.md

 When you are processing a large number of subjects, it is often inevitable that some subject would require a different set of configuration, or simply not possible to process at all.
 This might be due to data quality issues, incorrect metadata, etc. With a common workflow orchestration system, you are often tasked to develop a workflow script or some sort, submit it, and keep up with witch subjects has failed on which part of the workflow so that you can repeatedly re-submit a partial workflow until all subjects are processed.
 -->

 Brainlife allows you to setup a series of submission rules called *pipeline rules*.
 Instead of describing the entire workflow that you submit **once** (or re-submit if something fails), you will define a set of individual rules which will be continuously evaluated until you deactivate them.
 It is similar to how a factory assembly line produces products.
 When a subject fails to produce an output dataset for a specific rule, you can examine and handle it manually.
-Once you are able to produce a valid output, the rest of the pipeline rules will pick it up as if it came from the original rule.
+Once you can produce a valid output, the rest of the pipeline rules will pick it up as if it came from the original rule.

 <!--
 We believe our rule-based submission system is easier to setup, and more error-tolerant that more conventional orchestration methods (it is also much easier to implement).